 \section{Introduction}

-Competitive behavior is a universal phenomenon in nature.
-Animal populations compete with each other for territory, food, and other environmental resources \cite{Wakefield2013,Harvey2013}.
-The proliferation of root systems leads to competition within and between plants for nutrients and water in the surrounding environment \cite{Adler2018}.
-Competition for nutrients or oxygen also occurs among microbial populations \cite{Baquero2003,rainey2003}.
-Competitive behavior facilitates the selection of individuals better adapted to their environment and enhances the evolutionary fitness of the population.
-In addition, competition exists between cells within multicellular organisms (especially cancer cells and their surrounding cells) by driving changes in the microenvironment \cite{Baker2020,flanagan2021,yum2021,Neerven2021}.
-Intercellular competition is considered as a mechanism to combat aging during biological evolution \cite{Nagata2019,Amoyel2014}.
-In organisms, intercellular competition reflects the elimination of specific cell groups within a tissue through competitive interactions.
-Organisms can eliminate senescent cells through different apoptotic mechanisms (programmed cell death \cite{Baker2017}) and avoid the accumulation of harmful substances in senescent cells.
-Intercellular competition mechanism is available to eliminate low competitive senescent cells through using higher competitive cells \cite{Merino2015}.
+Competitive behavior is a universal phenomenon existing in all levels of biological population.
+Animals compete with each other for territory, food, mates, and other resources~\cite{Wakefield2013,Harvey2013}.
+The proliferation of root systems leads to competition within and between plants for nutrients and water in the surrounding environment~\cite{Adler2018}.
+Competition for nutrients or oxygen also occurs among microbial populations~\cite{Baquero2003,rainey2003}.
+Generally, competitive behavior facilitates the selection of individuals better adapted to their environment, and enhances the evolutionary fitness of the population.
+Specifically, competition exists between cells within multicellular organisms (especially cancer cells and their surrounding cells) by exerting changes in the microenvironment~\cite{Baker2020,flanagan2021,yum2021,Neerven2021}.
+Intercellular competition is considered as an efficient mechanism to combat aging during biological evolution~\cite{Nagata2019,Amoyel2014}, where low competitive senescent cells are outcompeted by those higher competitive cells~\cite{Merino2015}.
+Organisms can eliminate senescent cells through different apoptotic mechanisms (programmed cell death~\cite{Baker2017}, mainly induced by intercellular competition) to avoid the accumulation of harmful substances in senescent cells.